Visual Aspects of Gaussian Periods and Analogues: Definitions and Motivations

 It is now that one might wonder if Gaussian period plots might be described or explained mathematically, as they obviously seem to have some sort of structure and symmetry to them.
 While there are some cases in which such a description is still unknown, there are many in which we do indeed have an explanation.
 We offer one such explanation, proved by Duke, Garcia, and Lutz \cite{DGL}, as motivation.

-\begin{theorem} Let $n = p^a$, where $p$ is an odd prime.
+\begin{theorem}[Theorem 6.3 of \cite{DGL}] Let $n = p^a$, where $p$ is an odd prime.
 Choose $\omega \in (\Z/p^a\Z)^\times$ so that it has multiplicative order $d$ dividing $p - 1$.
-Let $\Phi_d(x)$ denote the $d$-th cyclotomic polynomial.
-Then the Gaussian period plot $G(n,\omega)$ is contained in the image of the Laurent polynomial function $g_d: \T^{\varphi(d)} \to \C$ defined by where the constants $c_{mj}$ are defined by the following relations: Moreover, for a fixed $d$, as $p^a$ tends to infinity (where $p$, $a$, and the choice of $\omega$ are allowed to vary, but where $d$ always divides $p - 1$), every nonempty open disc contained in $\img(g_d)$ eventually contains points in $G(n,\omega)$.
-In other words, $\img(g_d)$ is ``filled out'' by Gaussian periods as $n$ goes to infinity, assuming the necessary congruence relations. \end{theorem}
+Let $\Phi_d(x)$ denote the $d$-th cyclotomic polynomial, and let $\T$ denote the complex unit circle.
+Then the Gaussian period plot $\img(\eta_{n, \omega})$ is contained in the image of the Laurent polynomial function $g_d: \T^{\varphi(d)} \to \C$ defined by where the constants $c_{mj}$ are defined by the following relations: Moreover, for a fixed $d$, as $p^a$ tends to infinity (where $p$, $a$, and the choice of $\omega$ are allowed to vary, as long as $d$ divides $p - 1$), every nonempty open disc contained in $\img(g_d)$ eventually contains points in $\img(\eta_{n, \omega})$.
+In other words, $\img(g_d)$ is ``filled out'' by Gaussian periods as $n$ goes to infinity.